-1. John-Henry Westen, Dr. Charmaine Yoest, and Dr. Alveda King (Martin Luther King Jr.’s niece) spoke about abortion.
-I was happy to hear the simple fact that abortions have significantly decreased since the 1970s (I don’t know why I hadn’t thought about that–for some reason I always assumed abortions are on the rise).
+1. John-Henry Westen, Dr. Charmaine Yoest, and Dr. Alveda King (Martin Luther King Jr.’s niece) talked about abortion.
+Abortions have significantly decreased since the 1970s.
 Currently there are about 1 million abortions per year in the United States.
 Also, Yoest mentioned the new abortion video released that very morning.
 She talked about the importance of providing pregnant women with loving support systems.
 We need to support women who have unplanned pregnancies.
-We also need to stop talking about abortion as a power statement: “Abortion for women is not power–it is poverty…” said Yoest, “Pro-life is pro-woman.”
+We also need to stop talking about abortion as a power statement: “Abortion for women is not power–it is poverty” said Yoest, and “Pro-life is pro-woman.”
 In one study, 27% of women reported to have suicidal thoughts after abortion.
 The percentage jumped to 50% among minors who had abortions.

 King, in an address entitled “The Racial Undertones of Abortion,” talked about abortion as a civil rights crisis.
 She also told us about the multiple abortions she went through in earlier years when her doctors and Planned Parenthood encouraged her to have an abortion.
-She changed her mind on abortion years later after a moment of coming to Christ.
-My favorite quote of hers: “A woman has the choice to do what she wants with her body–but not the baby’s body.
+She changed her mind on abortion years later.
+She said, “A woman has the choice to do what she wants with her body–but not the baby’s body.
 Where’s the lawyer for the baby?”

 Westen reminded us that change begins with love.
 We must come from a place of love in these discussions.

-3. Nick Vujicic gave an empowering speech about loving God, Family, and the World.
-We learn to love in our families.
+3. Nick Vujicic gave a speech about loving God, Family, and the World.
 Our work shouldn’t take priority over our families because who cares what we accomplish in the “world” if we aren’t good mothers and fathers, if our children don’t even know we love them?
 Nick has dedicated his life to motiving people all over the globe, but he says he always puts his family first.